CloudQuery is joining env zero! We're moving from data to decisions.

 What Is Cloud Governance? #

 Cloud governance is a framework of policies, procedures, and controls that organizations use to manage their cloud computing resources effectively and securely.
 It ensures that cloud usage aligns with business objectives, regulatory requirements, and security best practices.
-Cloud governance helps organizations mitigate risks, optimize costs, and maintain compliance while leveraging the benefits of cloud technology.
+Using the right cloud governance tools helps organizations mitigate risks, optimize costs, and maintain compliance while leveraging the benefits of cloud technology.
+For AWS-specific implementation guidance, see our guide to AWS cloud governance.

 The scope of governance spans resource provisioning, cost management, security controls, compliance monitoring, and policy enforcement.
 By clearly defining governance practices, organizations create a controlled environment that supports business goals while minimizing risks associated with cloud adoption.